 <Resource name="jdbc/confluence" auth="Container" type="javax.sql.DataSource" ... maxActive="60" />

-If the number defined is approximately equal to the number of HTTP-threads that are running when you take a thread dump, and the rest of the threads are waiting on a connection to the database, then this indicates that you have an insufficient number of connections to your database.
+- Suppose the number defined is approximately equal to the number of HTTP-threads that are running when you take a thread dump, and the rest of the threads are waiting on a connection to the database.
+In that case, this indicates that you have an insufficient number of connections to your database.

 How to do this depends on how your application server is configured.